The best songs of Kendrick Lamar: Official clips, audio, description

 6. Backseat Freestyle

-All my life I want money and power/ Respect my mind or die from lead shower/ I pray my d–k get big as the Eiffel Tower/ So I can f–k the world for 72 hours
+All my life I want money and power/ Respect my mind or die from lead shower/ I pray my d-k get big like the Eiffel Tower/ So I can f-k the world for 72 hours

 5. Wesley's Theory feat.
 George Clinton and Thundercat

-Kendrick Lamar kicks off "To Pimp A Butterfly" with "Wesley's Theory" featuring George Clinton and Thundercat.
-In the track, Kendrick sets the record's themes, in particular, superiority whites in America controlling black artists for profit.
+Kendrick Lamar kicks off To Pimp A Butterfly with "Wesley's Theory," featuring George Clinton and Thundercat.
+In the track, Kendrick establishes the themes of the record, specifically, excellence Whites in America controlling black entertainers for profit.

-4 Swimming Pools (Drank)
+4. Swimming Pools (Drank)

 3. Bitch Don't Kill My Vibe

-2 Alright
+2. Alright

 Few things are better than Kendrick Lamar letting his fans know that no matter what, things can work out in the end.
-The song eventually became associated with the Black Lives Matter movement after several youth protesters sang the chorus, demonstrating unwavering the power of Kendrick's vision.
+The song eventually became associated with the "Black Lives Matter" movement after several youth protesters chanted the chorus, demonstrating the unwavering the power of Kendrick's vision.

 1. Sing About Me, I'm Dying of Thirst